Overview: Unknown but Deserving

 For the rare hiker who ascends this San Gabriel front range peak, Hoyt Mountain offers invigorating routes to its summit via its east and west ridges and great panoramic views.
 The peak register on September 29, 2007, contained only two names, including that of this author.
 Granted, not everyone signs peak registers, but all indications are that this peak receives few human visitors (see image below regarding other types of visitors).
 Hoyt Mountain is not on the Sierra Club’s Lower Peaks Committee list.

 Only Harrison’s Angeles Front Country Trail Map identifies the peak by name.
 On the Condor Peak 7.5’ minute USGS quadrant, you will only see the elevation marking of 4,404’ just west of Georges Gap.
-Two trailheads, Clear Creek and Grizzly Flat, provide access to this peak.
+Two trailheads, Georges Gap (formerly named Clear Creek) and Grizzly Flat, provide access to this peak.
 Both routes involve ascending steep ridges.

 From the east end of the trailhead parking area, proceed north just a few yards to the bottom of the Hoyt’s east ridge.
 Head west up the ridge on the faint use trail.
 You will go over a bump at elevation 4,115 feet and at that point you will be able to see Hoyt Mountain ahead of you.
 After the bump, you will descend into a saddle and then up to the summit.